LestariNingratna/davidconnelly/README.md

 https://dcradionetwork.com

 how to install this repo:
-1. copy this to your "C:\xampp\htdocs" folder
+1. copy this to your "C:\xampp\htdocs\davidconnelly" folder
 2. turn on your xampp control panel.
 2. import davidconnelly.sql to your localhost database
 3. open your browser and type "localhost/davidconnelly/" on search bar